zoffline/zwift-offline/README.md

 * Create a multiplayer.txt file in the ``storage`` directory.
 * Create a server-ip.txt file in the ``storage`` directory containing the IP address of the PC running zoffline.
+* Sign up as a new user and use the upload button in the launcher window to import your files.

 ## Discord and zoffline (online) server

 Please join the [Discord](https://discord.gg/GMdn8F8) and our enhanced version of zoffline, hosted Online!

 Follow the guide in #instructions to create your account and join other Zwifters.

 ## Dependencies